Configuring a Non-Triggering Workflow Action

 Note:

-• You can expand the Workflow Data repository and view the resolved assets per Event node and Action node.
-However, you can only choose a resolved asset from the dropdown in the Action Setup drawer; you can't paste an asset from the Workflow Data repository.
+• You can expand the Workflow Data repository and view resolved assets per Event node and Action node.
+However, you can only choose a resolved asset from the dropdown in the Action Setup drawer; direct pasting from the Workflow Data repository is not supported.

 • Data from bulk action nodes is not available in the Workflow Data repository.

-• For the above example, you can see in Events Data the User asset resolved from the Slack Message event.
+• In the screen below, you can see in Event Data the User asset resolved from the Slack Message event.

 WFEventDataResolvedAssets